xiching/staging/transformer/README.md

 4. **BLEU computation**
    * [`compute_bleu.py`](compute_bleu.py): (TODO)

+## Term definitions

+**Steps / Epochs**:
+* Step: unit for processing a single batch of data
+* Epoch: a complete run through the dataset

+Example: Consider a training a dataset with 100 examples that is divided into 20 batches with 5 examples per batch.
+A single training step trains the model on one batch.
+After 20 training steps, the model will have trained on every batch in the dataset, or one epoch.

 **Subtoken**: Words are referred as tokens, and parts of words are referred as 'subtokens'.
 For example, the word 'inclined' may be split into `['incline', 'd_']`.
 The '\_' indicates the end of the token.
 The subtoken vocabulary list is guaranteed to contain the alphabet (including numbers and special characters), so all words can be tokenized.